How to remove the PublicFraction adware from a browser and computer?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-PublicFraction is virtually identical to many other apps of this type, for example, PracticalConfig, ConsumerSurvey, InputBalance.
-Typically, apps that are classified as adware are designed to serve various advertisements.
-Although, they can be designed to gather various information and hijack browsers as well, like the PublicFraction does.
-Either way, such apps should never be installed, most of them are useless and can be the culprit of various issues.
+PublicFraction is virtually identical to many other apps of this type including, for example, PracticalConfig, ConsumerSurvey, and InputBalance.
+Typically, apps that are classified as adware serve advertisements, gather various information, and hijack browsers (this is the case with PublicFraction).

 How did PublicFraction install on my computer?